HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/extensibility/javaproject.md

 Maven at compile time relies on dependencies in the `~/.m2` direcory structure, so you need to install DRAPI's jar files there manually since they are not published to Maven central and can't be automagically downloaded.

 Locate the DRAPI installation diectory and change into it.
-It typically is something like `/opt/hcl/keep` or `C:\Program files\HCL\restapi`, Make sure you see teh following files (there are more, but not relevat here):
+It typically is something like `/opt/hcl/keep` or `C:\Program files\HCL\restapi`, Make sure you see the following files (there are more, but not relevat here):

 - keep-core-\*.jar
 - keep-extension-\*.jar